 To switch between options, click on the listed travel options at the top of your journey details.

 This will show approximately how long your walk will take.
 You can also check the map to see exactly where you need to go.

 Each leg of your journey is shown with an icon indicating the mode of transport.

 For each leg, click 'zoom to trip on map' to see where the service travels.

 Train platforms are subject to change.
 Check the latest information available when you arrive at your station.

 Current service status

 Check the status of your service for any interruptions or delays that might affect your journey.

-Please note: the status shown is based on information currently on the website.
-If you're planning your journey for the future, check the website again before you travel for information about any unplanned disruptions.
+The status shown is based on information currently on the website.
+If you're planning your journey for the future, check the website again before you travel to see the latest service updates.

 The fare information explains the number of zones you'll travel through and how much it will cost, depending on the ticket you are travelling with.